BaoPun/BaoPun-Website/README.md

 - Testing of About Me page done.
 - Initial contents of Projects have been populated.
 Clicking on a project will expand/collapse additional details.
 - Initial testing of Projects pre-filter have passed.
+- Filtering implemented and initial test cases written.
+Next test cases will be via filtering with checkboxes.

 # Deployment Details
 ### Frameworks